johnzhang1051/discordant-transcript-attempt/README.md

 - Updated cell-line data to use updated from Depmap site
 - Updated guide-effect to show # of guides targeting each transcript
 - Identified # of promoters each transcript has
+- Compared screened vs. non-screened for GC %, Transcript Overlaps, and Transcript Length

 ## Next Steps
 * Recheck accuracy of data sources and calculations
-* Analyzing non-screened transcripts (discordant and correlated)